Rinbo/online-store-nodejs/README.md

 Note: **'tok_visa'** is a placholder for valid credit card information and will naturally only work in a sandbox environment.

 That's it.
 The order will be placed and you will receive a reciept of the transaction to your inbox.

+## CLI Interface

+After starting the app, interface with it through the CLI.
+The following actions are currently available: